MalakhFuller/7-VM-Home-SOC-Lab/soc-lab-infrastructure-buildout.md

 **Final verification:**

 ```
-| datamodel Intrusion_Detection IDS_Attacks search | stats count
+| datamodel Intrusion_Detection IDS_Attacks flat
 ```

-**104 events.** And a flat search now showed the data-model-generated fields (`is_Network_IDS_Attacks` and friends) attached to my Suricata events — the model *claiming* them as its own.
+This pulls the events back *through* the data model — and they return carrying the data-model-generated fields (`is_Network_IDS_Attacks` and friends) right alongside the normalized `src`/`dest`/`signature`/`severity`/`action`, the model *claiming* them as its own.
 Suricata is now a first-class CIM citizen in Splunk: any CIM-aware search, dashboard, or correlation rule sees its detections automatically, no special-casing.
 That's the difference between data being present and data being usable.

-![Suricata events in the CIM Intrusion Detection data model](screenshots/15_Suricata%20CIM%20running%20and%20functional.jpg) *The payoff: `| datamodel Intrusion_Detection IDS_Attacks flat` returns Suricata events carrying the data-model-generated fields (`is_Network_IDS_Attacks` and its siblings), alongside the normalized `src`/`dest`/`signature`/`severity`/`action`.
-The Intrusion Detection model now claims the sensor's detections as its own — fully normalized, no special-casing.*
+![Suricata events in the CIM Intrusion Detection data model](screenshots/15_Suricata%20CIM%20running%20and%20functional.jpg) *The payoff: `| datamodel Intrusion_Detection IDS_Attacks flat` returns Suricata events through the data model, each carrying the model's own `is_Network_IDS_Attacks` fields alongside the normalized `src`/`dest`/`signature`/`severity`/`action`.
+(Output capped to a sample with `head 5`.)*

 ---